Waverley By-Laws

 Team Composition:

-Teams may consist of up to four players for each match with different players being used in the doubles rubber to those who played the singles rubbers if desired, such players to be nominated prior to the commencement of the Match.
+Each Team can be any combination of men and/or ladies.
+Teams may consist of up to four players for each match with different players being used in the doubles rubber to those who played the singles rubbers if desired, such players to be nominated prior to the commencement of the Match and recorded on the scoresheet.

 For both Singles Matches players MUST play in order of merit, as nominated by their club.